FarmData2/FarmData2/components/README.md

 });
 ```

-The database is reset to the most recently installed db before running the tests.
-Any test that absolutely requires a clean database (i.e. cannot tolerate changes made by prior tests) can reset it in the `before` hook.
+Best practice is to [reset the database state before tests are run](https://docs.cypress.io/guides/references/best-practices#State-reset-should-go-before-each-test).
+Doing this before every test or even at the start of every file adds significantly to the runtime of the test suite.
+FarmData2 compromises by resetting the database to the DB that was most recently installed (i.e. using `installDB.bash`) before each test run.
+A test run is one cypress command (e.g. as is done by `test.bash --comp`).
+Any test that absolutely requires a clean database (i.e. cannot tolerate changes made by prior tests) can reset it in its `before` hook using the following code:

 ```Javascript
   before(() => {